Upper Macungie Township, Pennsylvania: Police and fire

+Education

 The township is served by Parkland School District.
 Students in grades 9-12 attend Parkland High School in the district.

 Most of its middle school students attend Springhouse Middle School except those in the far north of the township.
 The district maintains six elementary schools for students in kindergarten through fifth grades, including Fogelsville, Fred J. Jaindl, and Veterans Memorial Elementary Schools in Upper Macungie, and Cetronia, Kernsville, and Parkway Manor Elementary Schools located elsewhere in the district.

 Transportation

 As of 2022, there were 182.81 mi of public roads in Upper Macungie Township, of which 0.90 mi were maintained by the Pennsylvania Turnpike Commission (PTC), 45.97 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 135.94 mi were maintained by the township.

 Interstate 78 and U.S. Route 22 run through Fogelsville at exit 49, where they meet Pennsylvania Route 100; they are the primary east-to-west roads.
 U.S. Route 222 runs from the southwest to the northeast, while Pennsylvania Route 100, Interstate 476, and Pennsylvania Route 863 are the primary north-to-south roads.
 Another important east-to-west road is Schantz Road, which serves multiple industrial and commerce parks and nearly traverses the township.
 LANta bus routes 213, 218, and 322 serve the township.